Mediation | Read Time 8-10 Minutes.

 Confidentiality is key to mediation working as it allows the parties in conflict to resolve their dispute without the scrutiny or judgment of the public.
 Furthermore, the element of confidentiality is a vital part of mediation.
 It provides an environment where the parties involved can discuss conflicts without anxiety.
 Also, the discussion cannot be used as evidence against them later.

-There are various types of mediation which can be used for alternative dispute resolution such as facilitative, evaluative, narrative and transformative mediation.
-However, the most common forms of mediation are facilitative mediation and evaluative mediation.
+There are various types of mediation which can be used for alternative dispute resolution.
+These include’:

-The defining characteristics of the facilitative mediator are that they do not provide a solution.
-The mediator is there to help the two parties in conflict find a solution by themselves.
+Facilitative mediation is most suited to relationship situations and can be used if you are finding it challenging to end a civil partnership or are about to go through a divorce.
+A facilitative mediator does not necessarily find a “solution”.
+They are there to help the two parties in conflict find a solution by themselves.
 Also, the mediator does not offer opinions on the parties’ strengths or weaknesses.
 Furthermore, he does not comment on what would be likely to happen if the dispute were to go court.

 Evaluative mediation is based on the trust that the mediator’s knowledge and past experiences can be used to resolve the issues between the parties in conflict.
-The process involves the mediator evaluating the strengths and weaknesses of the parties by their legal position.
-The mediator then offers an opinion on what a judge or jury would be likely to do.
-Furthermore, the mediator also can help by advising parties on how much it would likely cost to resolve through the court.
+The process involves the mediator evaluating the strengths and weaknesses of the parties and suggesting what the court may decide Furthermore, the mediator also can help by advising parties on how much it would likely cost to resolve through the court.
 It can be noted, the mediator structures the process and has a direct influence on the outcome reached.

 The process of evaluation mediation involved structured meetings between the mediator and one party.
 The discussions between the mediator and the party are referred to as “caucuses”.
 They are a vital element of evaluative mediation.
 The mediator will use their knowledge and understanding to get the parties to comprise, if required, to settle.
 Finally, the mediator will make a recommendation for settlement for the parties to consider.
 Above all, the parties in conflict are then able to decide if they want to go ahead with the solution the mediator has offered, or they can reject it.